Best Smartwatches and Wearables for Seniors 2025

 Medical Guardian's MGMove is a smartwatch made with older adults in mind.
 It has a large touchscreen and only the essential apps, which helps avoid a cluttered interface.

 Unlike the Apple Watch, you don't need a separate cell plan to talk to a professional monitor directly through the MGMove.
-And while pro monitoring is a little pricier through Medical Guardian than through Lively or Aloe Care Health, it's worth it—Medical Guardian is one of the most trusted names in the medical alert industry.
+And while pro monitoring is a little pricier through Medical Guardian than through other companies, it's worth it because Medical Guardian is one of the most trusted names in the medical alert industry.

 Learn more about this smartwatch for seniors in our full Medical Guardian review or in our Medical Guardian product guide.